 - In a small bowl, combine the chili powder, paprika, cumin, garlic powder, onion powder, oregano and salt, and stir to combine.
 Sprinkle the spice mixture on top of the chickpeas and then toss or stir until the chickpeas are well coated in the spices.

-- In a cast-iron or heavy bottom skillet, warm the olive oil on medium-high heat.
+- In a cast-iron or heavy bottom skillet, warm the olive oil on medium heat.
 Add the seasoned chickpeas and cook for 6-8 minutes until toasted and slightly crispy, breaking up the chickpeas with a fork or potato masher as they cook to create a ground-meat-like texture, leaving some of the chickpeas whole.

 - While the chickpeas are cooking, prepare the cilantro-lime yogurt.
 In a small bowl combine the yogurt, minced cilantro, lime juice, lime zest, and a pinch of salt and pepper and stir to combine.
 Taste and adjust seasoning as needed, then set aside.